 It's hard to find a better school than Northwestern University if you wish to pursue Radio, Television & Digital Communication as a major.
 After getting their bachelor's degree, Digital Communication students typically make about $39,315 in their early careers.
 Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.

 Around 53.0% of students get some type of financial aid at Northwestern University.
-Interested in Economics?
-It's the most popular major at this college.
+Student success after graduation is significant at Northwestern University, and graduates typically leave the university with total debt far lower than the national average.
 Want to know a little more about Northwestern University's campus?
 Take a virtual tour.

 Syracuse University is a good decision for students pursuing a Radio, Television & Digital Communication degree.
 After graduation, Digital Communication students usually earn around $38,202 at the beginning of their careers.
 The surrounding area of a large urban center is tremendous for young people looking for enough options for networking, excitement, and life.